-In the figure below, the mean ${\rm FEV_1}$ % predicted calculated cross-sectional shows improving lung function over time in all age categories.
+In the figure below, the mean FEV_1 % predicted calculated cross-sectional shows improving lung function over time in all age categories.
+There has however been a peak in these values since 2012 with the profiles less separated in that period.